andrew-edwards/sizeSpectra/README.md

 ## Citation

 The package is being used in applications around the world (I will add a list at some point).
 If you using it then please cite it so I know about it and will continue to devote time to updating and maintaining it.
-See `citation(sizeSpectra)` for a bibTeX entry, or use:
+See `citation("sizeSpectra")` for a bibTeX entry, or use:

 Edwards, A.M.
 (2020). sizeSpectra: R package for fitting size spectra to ecological data (including binned data).
 Available at https://github.com/andrew-edwards/sizeSpectra.